-Housing mix
+Housing mix, including affordable housing

 - 5.3 National planning policy requires neighbourhood plans to positively support the strategic policies for the area and should not promote less development than is required by the local plan.
 A key role for the plan is to provide a policy framework to support the provision of a mix of homes to meet local needs.
-In order to inform the preparation of the plan, the parish council commissioned a housing needs assessment, prepared by AECOM consultants, as part of the government's technical support programme10. - 5.4 Key issues from the housing needs assessment were: - The plan areas share of Darlington Borough Council's local housing need as identified as part of the emerging local plan is 8 dwellings per year, or 136 units over the plan period 2019-2036; - If the adopted core strategy housing figure were used, the plan areas share of the housing need would be 7 dwellings per year, or 119 over the plan period; - Both projected figures are substantially lower than the 731 dwellings that are proposed to be allocated in the emerging Darlington Local Plan; - The plan area is characterised by an unusually high proportion of home ownership, as opposed to private and social renting; - The annual income required for a market sale home, in terms of mortgage availability and not including the cost of the deposit, is 77% higher than the average net household income locally; - The rate of private renting in Middleton St George increased by 250% in the decade between 2001 and 2011; - The social rented sector in the plan area is small.
-As this is the only secure tenure within reach of single-earning households on lower quartile incomes the number of social or affordable rented homes should be increased wherever possible; - Of the 136 dwellings that are identified as being needed over the plan period, 27 affordable housing units should be delivered.
-This is lower than the 38 households that are projected to need affordable housing to rent over the same period.
-It is suggested that there is additional need, or potential demand for 128 affordable home ownership homes over the plan period; - If the six major sites currently proposed to be allocated in the plan area in the emerging Darlington Local Plan, which total 731 dwellings, are delivered, 146 affordable housing units will be provided.
-On the basis of the local plan policy requirement, this is well in excess of local need;
+In order to inform the preparation of the plan, the parish council commissioned a housing needs assessment, prepared by AECOM consultants, as part of the government's technical support programme6. - 5.4 The housing needs assessment was prepared prior to the adoption of the Darlington Local Plan.
+The element of the assessment that considered the level of housing needed in the area has been superseded by Darlington Local Plan Policy H1, which sets a neighbourhood area housing requirement of 860 dwellings for Middleton St George.
+The requirement is based on the number of dwellings that are expected to be built on housing allocations and commitments in the neighbourhood plan area between 2021 and 2036.
+It includes one housing allocation and five housing commitments (sites with existing planning permission).
+Key issues from the housing needs assessment were: - The plan area is characterised by an unusually high proportion of home ownership, as opposed to private and social renting; - The annual income required for a market sale home, in terms of mortgage availability and not including the cost of the deposit, is 77% higher than the average net household income locally; - The rate of private renting in Middleton St George increased by 250% in the decade between 2001 and 2011; - The social rented sector in the plan area is small.
+As this is the only secure tenure within reach of single-earning households on lower quartile incomes the number of social or affordable rented homes should be increased wherever possible; and - There is a need to improve affordability in the plan area across all tenures.
+Therefore, new residential development should ensure a substantial proportion of smaller dwellings.
+Increasing the proportion of smaller homes and more affordable types should help to rebalance the housing stock in favour of options that are both suitable to the population profile as it evolves over time and that will combat growing affordability challenges.